nicholasjackson/consul-release-controller/docs/docs/index.md

 ```
 </details>

-Then you can use the following installation command to install the release controller:
+To install using the command to install the release controller:

 <Tabs groupId="helm_values">
 <TabItem value="secure" label="TLS and ALCs">